idsec-solutions/signservice-integration-rest/docs/sample-flow.md

 5. The `insertPageAt` gives the page number of the supplied document where the PDF signature page should be inserted.
 0 means "as last page".

+6. The `returnDocumentReference` setting tells the server whether it should return a document reference instead of the entire document as the result.
+If the server is running in a stateful mode, this is the default.

 See [PreparePdfSignaturePageInput](https://github.com/idsec-solutions/signservice-integration-api/blob/master/src/main/java/se/idsec/signservice/integration/document/pdf/PreparePdfSignaturePageInput.java) for a complete definition of the input object.

 > \[1\]: To obtain the definition of a given profile policy, use `GET /v1/policy/get/{profile}`.